bvanPython97/Consulting/101821_Presentation.md

     <ul>
     <li> Decided to contract with NeuroUX
     <li> Wanted to test effectiveness of Headspace usage on cognition
+    <li> Participants were randomized into intervention (Headspace) and control groups
     <li> Participants played five games testing cognition across three time points
 </li>
 </ul>